hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---
 ## How can I accelerate LAMMPS performance?
-Well, there are two basic approaches to accelerate LAMMPS performance.
-One is to use better algorithm, and the other one is to device
+Well, there are two basic approaches to speed-up LAMMPS.
+One is to use better algorithm for certain types of calculation, and the other one is to use highly optimized codes via various "accelerator packages" deviced for hardware specific platforms.

+One popular example of first type of approach is to use the Wolf summation method instead of the Ewald summation method for calcultaing long range Coulomb interaction effectively using a short-range potential.
+Similarly there are a few FFT schemes are offered by LAMMPS and a user has to make a trade-off between accuracy and performance depending on his computational needs.
+The current tutorial is not aimed to discuss such types of algorithm based speed-up of LAMMPS rather we'll be discussing mainly on a few accelerator packages that is used to extract the most out of an available hardware of a HPC system.

+There are five accelerator packages currently offered by LAMMPS:
+  * OPT
+  * USER-OMP
+  * USER-INTEL
+  * GPU
+  * Kokkos

 ## Accelerating LAMMPS using KOKKOS

 ## Knowing your hardware